danielfilipealmeida/pix-flix/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact us at pixflix_support@yourdomain.com.
+For any questions or suggestions, please open an issue on GitHub.

 Happy video making with PixFlix! 🎬